OUR TEAM

 Charles, also known as Chuck, brings a wealth of experience and expertise to our organization.

-Chuck's journey began as a U.S. Army Veteran, serving actively for six years.
+Chuck's journey began in the U.S. Army where he served on active duty for six years.
 In 1993, he became an EMT and attended the Program of Paramedicine at Memorial Hospital of Rhode Island.
 His dedication and hard work led him to become a Nationally Registered Paramedic in 1996.

-For several years, Chuck served as a Paramedic on M-5, an Advanced Life Support intercept unit that provided essential medical assistance to the City of Brockton and its surrounding communities.
-In 1999, he entered the Fire Service with the Franklin Fire Department, where he held the position of EMS Coordinator for five years before retiring in 2019.
+Chuck served as a Paramedic on M-5, an Advanced Life Support intercept unit that provided essential medical assistance to the City of Brockton and its surrounding communities.
+In 1999, he entered the Fire Service with the Franklin Fire Department, where he held the position of EMS Coordinator before retiring in 2019.

 Chuck holds a BA in Psychology from Dean College and maintains instructor certifications for Basic Life Support (BLS), Advanced Cardiac Life Support (ACLS), Pediatric Advanced Life Support (PALS), and Prehospital Trauma Life Support (PHTLS).
-Prior to joining our team, he served as the Assistant Education Manager at NMETC.
+He is currently the Emergency Medical Services Manager at Morton Hospital in Taunton.

 Clinical Coordinator

-Katie has been the Clinical Coordinator and paramedic lecturer for the CMTI program since 2022.
+Katie has been the Clinical Coordinator and Paramedic lecturer for the CMTI program since 2022.
+She also works as a full-time Registered Nurse with a background in critical care, emergency care, flight nursing, pediatrics and community care nursing.

-In 2021, Katie obtained her Paramedic licensure through the CMTI program, where she was part of the Paramedic 18 class.
+In 2021, Katie obtained her Paramedic licensure through the CMTI program.
 She completed her Bachelor in Health Science from Sacred Heart University in 2017 and earned her Bachelor of Science in Nursing from MGH Institute of Health Professions in 2019.

 Katie's experience in the field is extensive.
-She has been working as a CCRN-certified ICU and ER RN since 2019 and has been involved in EMS since 2013.
+She has been has been involved in EMS since 2013 both as an EMT-B and Paramedic.

 Katie's credentials and dedication to her work are truly remarkable.
 She brings a wealth of knowledge and expertise to every aspect of her role.